Everyday Evangelism (Mark 10:17-22)

 I was really encouraged to read this advice from a man named Greg Koukl.
 He encourages us to have modest goals for our encounters with others.
 “Instead of trying to get to the cross in every encounter, just aim to put a stone in someone’s shoe.
 Try to give the person something to think about.
 Be content to plant a seed that might later flourish under God’s sovereign care.”

 Take the pressure off!
 Really love the person in front of you.
 Try to understand where they’re coming from, and ask good questions.
 Be content with just raising issues sometimes.
-Hear me: I want you to be able to use what Nathan taught us last week, which included some really good questions at the end, but I also want you to know how to have good conversations that get people thinking and put stones in their shoes.
+Hear me: I want you to be able to use what Nathan taught us last week, which included some good questions at the end, but I also want you to know how to have good conversations that get people thinking and put stones in their shoes.

 When talking with someone about spiritual issues, use questions and conversation to try to get to the issues of that person’s heart.